Diagnostic Medical Sonography Training Program Details

 During the course of the program, students will learn about the basic principles for DMS scanning technology and gain hands-on experience with the various types of instrumentation employed in Abdomen, OB/GYN, and Vascular Sonography.

-This comprehensive training program includes classroom instruction, in-school clinical hours, and a clinical internship.
+This comprehensive training program includes classroom instruction, hands-on training, and a clinical internship.
 Through this combination of classroom learning and hands-on experience, our graduates are prepared to enter the workforce as qualified Ultrasound Technologists.
-Upon completion of the program, all graduates meeting the necessary requirements will be eligible to sit for the ARDMS and ARRT examinations.
-For more details regarding certification requirements, please contact the respective organizations directly.
+Upon completion of the program, all graduates meeting the necessary requirements will be eligible to sit for the ARDMS examinations.
+For more details regarding certification requirements, please contact ARDMS directly.

 AIMS Education has clinical affiliations with numerous healthcare facilities throughout New Jersey and the surrounding areas.
 Students will be placed at one or more of these affiliated sites and must complete their clinical hours based on the schedule provided by the school.
 Internship schedules are based on the availability of clinical sites.
 All students (Day and Evening) must be prepared to complete their internship during normal business hours (Monday through Friday).
 The majority of clinical sites do not allow students to complete clinical hours in the evening or on the weekend.